 So many of us are home, wondering what to do with ourselves.
 I hear a lot of people share that they are cleaning out their drawers, closets and refrigerators.
 Some people are playing games and engaging with their partners and children.
-Forced solitude can be a very good things to boost our hearts’ desires while we take care of our physical bodies.
+Forced solitude can be a very good thing to boost our hearts’ desires while we take care of our physical bodies.

 Some of us are caught up in anxiety and fear of the worst case scenarios.
-That’s easy, especially if the news is playing in the background, and people are sharing the possibility for terrible, no-good things to happen.
+That’s easy, especially if the news is playing in the background and people are sharing the possibility for terrible, no-good things to happen.

 It’s easy to drop into angst, anxiety and despair!
 It’s easy to feel oppressed and out of control.
-It’s easy to fall into the abyssness of feeling this is HELL and there is no way out!
+It’s easy to fall into the abysses of feeling this is HELL and there is no way out!

 I got an idea!
 Let’s play a game!
 No, you don’t need cards, a board, a pencil or paper.
 You just need to sit comfortably or lay down all snuggled into your favorite blanket.
 Or you can be outside in the sunshine.
 All you need is to be somewhere where you are relaxed, quiet and undistracted.

 First, this is the easy part: Feel what it’s like being you in the midst of this quarantine.
 Feel all those things I mentioned above: anxiousness, despair, hopelessness, alone, uncertainty, . . . and the list goes on.
 Feel the experience of constraint and loss of what we all took for granted.
 Feel the disappointment of giving up your work, vacation plans, and gatherings with your favorite people.
-Feel the weirdness of all the closings and cancellations of everything we just assumed would always be there – the library, schools, sports events, our fellowships and religious celebrations . . .
+Feel the weirdness of all the closings and cancellations of everything we just assumed would always be there – libraries, schools, sports events, our fellowships and religious celebrations . . .
 WOW!
 That’s a lot to be with!

 As I’m writing this my heart is palpitating and I’m really uncomfortable.
 I don’t know about you, but it’s scary being inside me right now!

-Thunderdome, the movie
+Thunderdome, the Movie

-I didn’t see this movie, Thunderdome, however I can only imagine upon watching it that I’d be feeling a lot of what I’m feeling and experiencing right now with the impact of the COVID-19 virus upon us all.
+I didn’t see this movie, Thunderdome, however I can only imagine upon watching it that I’d be feeling a lot of what I’m experiencing right now with the impact of the COVID-19 virus upon us all.

 In the song from the movie Thunderdome, Tina Turner sings, "We don’t need another hero.
 We don’t need to know the way home.
 All we want is life beyond the Thunderdome….
 Love and compassion, their time is coming…."